This post may contain affiliate links.

 - Double this recipe for larger crowds or for meal prepping.

-If you like this recipe you might also like:
+If you like this recipe, you might also like:

-If you’ve tried this WHITE CHICKEN CHILI let me know in the comments how it turned out!
+If you’ve tried this WHITE CHICKEN CHILI RECIPE let me know in the comments how it turned out!
 You can follow me over on PINTEREST, INSTAGRAM OR FACEBOOK to find some more of our mouthwatering recipes!

-Low Cal White Chicken Chili
+Best White Chicken Chili Recipe

 Ingredients